sfinnie/helloLSP/readme.md

     //...
 ```

 With those changed, we can launch the plugin in a development window again (`ctrl-shift-D`, select "Server + Client", hit `F5`).
 Open `samples/valid.greet` in the editor and, again, you should see the `Text Document Did Open` message.
-CLose the development instance.
+Close the development instance.
 Change 1 complete.

 ### Cleaning up